Volume Determination Leak Test Method

-This measuring chamber is not directly pressurized with overpressure or underpressure, but is filled via a pre-filling volume.
-This makes it possible to detect large leakages or missing components and to prevent incorrect measurements.
+This measuring chamber is not directly pressurized with positive or negative pressure but is dosed via a previously evacuated or filled pre-volume.

-Any leakage in the test item leads to a pressure change within this chamber, which is recorded and evaluated by means of a pressure transducer or pressure difference sensor.
+Any leakage in the test specimen changes this ratio and thus leads to a change in pressure, which is recorded and evaluated by means of a pressure transducer (A) or pressure difference sensor (R).

-The principle of the dosing method can also be integrated into other measuring methods in order to carry out a volume determination, component presence detection or an exact gas quantity determination.
+The principle of the dosing method can also be integrated into other measuring methods in order to perform a volume determination, a component interrogation or an exact gas quantity determination.

-The following standard measuring procedures with the dosing principle are available:
+The following standard measuring methods with the dosing principle are available:

-• Volume determination with pressure difference method DR
+Closed component method with pressure differential method DR

 Test medium: